William Edward Wagner

 With Wagner seemingly unavailable for 2009, the Mets went out and signed free agent closer Francisco Rodriguez and acquired former Seattle Mariners closer J.J.
 Putz in a trade to further bolster their bullpen.
 However, Wagner beat the odds by completing his rehabilitation from surgery in less than a year, going back on the mound for the Mets on August 20, with a fastball still clocked at 96 mph.
 The Mets had fallen well out of contention by that point, though, because of injuries to a number of key offensive players such as Carlos Beltran, Carlos Delgado and Jose Reyes.
 They decided to deal Wagner to the Boston Red Sox less than a week later, obtaining OF Chris Carter and Eddie Loria in return; speculation was that the Mets were concerned that Wagner would chose to accept salary arbitration after the season, placing the team in a financial quandary.

-While Wagner was clearly one of the better closers of the second half of the 1990s and of the 2000s, it will be interesting to see whether he receives much support for the Hall of Fame.
-He has one of the highest save totals of all-time, although the leaderboard for saves has changed rapidly over the past two decades, and his ERA+ is excellent as noted above; however, his lack of success in the postseason, the relatively small number of innings he pitched, and the fact he was overshadowed by contemporaries Trevor Hoffman and Mariano Rivera during most of his career may play against him.
+While Wagner was clearly one of the better closers of the second half of the 1990s and of the 2000s, it was not clear that he would receive much support in voting for the Hall of Fame.
+He had one of the highest save totals of all-time, although the leaderboard for saves changed rapidly over the past two decades.
+His ERA+ was excellent, as noted above; however, his lack of success in the postseason, the relatively small number of innings he pitched, and the fact he was overshadowed by contemporaries Trevor Hoffman and Mariano Rivera during most of his career were factors that played against him.
+In his first year of eligibility in 2016, he received 10.5% of the vote, a low total that made his future election very unlikely.
+In 2017, he fell to 10.2% of the vote, then in 2018 inched up slightly, to 11.1%.
+He moved up more significantly in 2019, to 16.7%, as he was now the consensus "best reliever not in the Hall of Fame" following the elections of Hoffman, Lee Smith and Rivera.

 - 1996 Topps All-Star Rookie Team